-8.10 At Thornes Nursery (BCS4), the policy avoids a negative heritage effect by confining the scheme to no more than 4 homes and by requiring the design of the scheme has regard to the character of the Conservation Area and especially the limitations of Old Nursery Lane.
+8.15 At Thornes Nursery (BCS4), the policy avoids a negative heritage effect by confining the scheme to no more than 4 homes and by requiring the design of the scheme has regard to the character of the Conservation Area and especially the limitations of Old Nursery Lane.
+The policy avoids a significant negative biodiversity effect as the net developable area will be small, thus avoiding the loss of scrub.
+There will remain a modest residual effect, which will be addressed through the biodiversity proposals described above.
+The policy will avoid a significant negative landscape effect by requiring the bolstering of the existing landscape edge to the village.

-8.11 At Slade End Green (BCS5), the policy is intended to have a positive heritage effect in enhancing the character and appearance of the Conservation Area and the setting to a number of listed buildings by developing redundant and unsightly former agricultural and horticultural land.
+8.15 At Slade End Green (BCS5), the policy is intended to have a positive heritage effect in enhancing the character and appearance of the Conservation Area and the setting to a number of listed buildings by developing redundant and unsightly former agricultural and horticultural land.
 However, although the land reads as part of the cluster of buildings at Slade End (and was previously occupied by buildings), it is more exposed in views to the village from the south.
-The policy seeks to avoid a negative effect in this respect so there is likely to be a small, residual negative effect.
+The policy seeks to avoid a negative effect in this respect by requiring a landscape scheme for each of the three component sites, there is likely to be a small, residual negative effect.
 But, in requiring all three sites to come forward either as one application or at least as part of a masterplan, the policy will enable all the effects to be properly assessed in detail together.

-Policies BCS6 - BCS12
+Policies BCS6 - BCS13

-8.12 These landscape, heritage, design, green infrastructure and biodiversity policies aim to improve the management of development through the consideration of details that are specific to this Parish.
-Their effects are generally neutral but there are some positive effects, as they promote good design (BCS8 and BCS9), respect for the local heritage (BCS8, BCS9 and BCS10) and seek to conserve the rural character of the Parish (all).
+8.16 These local gaps, landscape, heritage, design, green infrastructure and biodiversity policies aim to improve the management of development through the consideration of details that are specific to this Parish.
+Their effects are generally neutral but there are some positive effects, as they promote good design and respect for the local heritage (BCS9 and BCS10) and seek to conserve the rural character of the Parish (all the policies).

-8.13 Given the Plan has a very positive housing supply effect as a result of its policies BCSI - BCS5, the constraining nature of these policies on new development will not have negative effects, and still allow for small infill or redevelopment schemes of the right scale and design.
+8.17 Given the Plan has a very positive housing supply effect as a result of its policies BCSI - BCS5, the constraining nature of these policies on new development will not have negative effects, and still allow for small infill or redevelopment schemes of the right scale and design.

-Policies BCS13 - BCS17
+Policies BCS14 - BCS17

-8.14 These business, employment, local facilities and services policies are all assessed as having neutral effects.
-There was the possibility of negative effects - for example in promoting horticultural development (BCS13) or renewable energy (BCS14) and tourism (BCS15) - but they are avoided with the careful wording of the policies to acknowledge this potential and to require proposals to have full regard to avoiding such effects.
+8.18 These business, employment, local facilities and services policies are all assessed as having neutral effects.
+There was the possibility of negative effects - for example in promoting renewable energy (BCS14) and tourism (BCS16) - but they are avoided with the careful wording of the policies to acknowledge this potential and to require proposals to have full regard to avoiding such effects.